hautahi/AHA_scrape/README.md

 # AHA_scrape

 This repository contains web scraping code that visits hospital websites, extracts their subpages, downloads and saves their content, and searches for keywords.
+There are two different approaches.

+1. `Requests` + `Beautiful Soup`
+2. `Scrapy`

+## 1. `Requests` + `Beautiful Soup`

 - `scrape.py` is the main scraping code.
 It can be run from the terminal using the following command: